Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 ### Chapel

-Found next to the castle's well is a chapel dedicated to Sainte Jeanne d'Arc.
-While simple on the outside, it is richly decorated inside, containing a diamond Cross, a set of golden ciborium and chalice (both built using the *Armor Statues data pack*) and two images.
-The first image is of Saint Joan of Arc, while the second is of the Virgin Mary, Saint Joan and Saint Thérèse of Lisieux.
+Found next to the castle's well is a chapel dedicated to Saint Joan of Arc.
+While simple on the outside, the chapel is richly decorated inside, containing a diamond Cross, a set of golden ciborium and chalice (both built using the *Armor Statues data pack*) and two images.
+The first image is of Saint Joan of Arc and Saint Michael, while the second is of the Virgin Mary, Saint Joan and Saint Thérèse of Lisieux.

 <center>
 <img src="courtyard/chapel-outside.webp"